 Databases can be restored to a specific point in time if the Transactional scheme was selected (during the Schedule step) when the backup job was created.

 To configure the restore setup:

-Review the restore job settings and then select Start restore to the right of the window to restore all of the databases selected.
+Review the restore job settings and then select Start restore to restore all of the databases selected.
 Click Next once the restore process has completed.